stitchdata/docs/_integration-schemas/netsuite/custom_record.md

   For example: If a custom record were named `promo discount` in {{ integration.display_name }}, the corresponding table for those records would be named `{{ table.name | replace: "[custom_record_name]","promo_discount" }}`.
 If the ID field in the Custom Record Setup page is left blank, {{ integration.display_name }} will auto-assign a numerical ID to the record.
 In Stitch, the table for the custom record would then be something like `customrecord_123`, where `123` is the ID auto-assigned by {{ integration.display_name }}.

   **Note**: The Replication Method Stitch uses to replicate custom record types depends on how custom records are configured in {{ integration.display_name }}.
 Refer to the [Custom records](#custom-records) section for more info.

+## Refer to _data/extraction/netsuite/netsuite-permissions.yml for permissions for this table/object.
+key: "custom-record"

 replication-method: "Key-based Incremental"